 Strong City Baltimore takes a holistic approach to building and strengthening neighborhoods and people.
 We do not believe in quick fixes to complex problems.

 50 years of experience has shown us that lasting change is achieved by supporting neighborhood leaders, fostering civic engagement, and building community.
 Strong City’s programs and partnerships increase individuals’ capacity to succeed.

 Watch our 50th Anniversary video to learn more about our work!

 We are excited to share our 2020 Impact Report with you.
 Inside you will find a comprehensive review of Strong City’s efforts and a preview of what’s to come!

-- Our Adult Learning Center is the second-largest citywide provider of adult basic education and ESOL classes.
+Our Adult Learning Center is one of only two community-based providers of adult basic education and ESOL classes citywide.